olivermaerz/WordpressAuth/README.md

 ### 3 Add WordpressAuth Module

-Create new directory `wordpressauth` under the `modules` directory (`simplesaml/modules/wordpressauth`) and add copy over the files from this repository.
+Create new directory `wordpressauth` under the `modules` directory (`simplesaml/modules/wordpressauth`) and copy the files from this repository to it.

 ### 4 Configure Authentication Source